Defects Per Million Opportunities (DPMO)

 DPMO = 380,000

-Out of a million opportunities, the long-term performance of the process would create 380,000 defects.
+This result is saying that out of one million opportunities, the long-term performance of the process would create 380,000 defects.

 Notice that only Nail #3 and Nail #9 had zero defects.
 Therefore 8 out of 10 nails had at least one defect.
 That represents a PPM of 800,000.

 Want to convert a DPMO of 380,000 to a z-score?
-Read below or click here to learn more about z-scores.
+Read below or click here to learn more about z-scores (process sigma score).

 To convert from DPMO to process sigma: